 Some terminologies you should be familiar with include:

-Premium: This monthly or annual fee is what you pay to obtain a pet insurance policy.
+Premium: The monthly or annual fee you pay to obtain a pet insurance policy.

-Deductible: This is the amount you pay out-of-pocket before your insurance coverage kicks in.
+Deductible: This is the out-of-pocket amount before your insurance coverage kicks in.

-Co-pay: In addition to your deductible, you may have to pay a fixed dollar amount each time you make a claim.
+Co-pay: In addition to your deductible, you may have to pay a fixed dollar amount each time you submit a claim.

 Co-insurance: This is the percentage of the veterinary bill that is your responsibility after you have paid your deductible.
 For example, if your coverage is 80%, your co-insurance is 20%.